JeremyRand/namecoin.org/_includes/tor_resolution.md

 ## Running it

-Make sure that the name lookup client, ncdns, and Tor are running.
-Then, run `{{ controllerpython }} poc.py` in the {{ prop279 }} directory.
+Make sure that the name lookup client{% if prop279 == "dns-prop279" %}, ncdns,{% endif %} and Tor are running.
+Then, run `{{ controllerpython }} poc.py` in the {{ controller }} directory.
 It should automatically configure Tor to use Namecoin for any domain name lookups that end in `.bit` or `.bit.onion`.
 Here's a screenshot of [the Tor example rendezvous points page](http://federalistpapers.bit.onion/):

 ![Screenshot.]({{site.baseurl}}images/screenshots/tor/tor-browser-onion-2018-08-01.png)